casaultb/azmpdata/README.md

 includes derived variables at an annual scale for broad regions (eg.
 Scotian Shelf or Gulf of Maine).
-Variables can be found via the search function `variable_lookup()`, which allows a user to search by variable name, keyword, scale or category.
+Variables can be found via the search function `variable_lookup()`, which allows a user to search by variable name or keyword.
 For more information see `?variable_lookup`.
 This function searches through variable names and (optionally) help files from each dataset including metadata and variable definitions.

 ## Package Functionality